ragtam/angular-playground/src/app/menu/readme.md

 ## Building Menu Item component

 Having done that, let's concentrate on MenuItemComponent.
-This component needs to display content of our sub-menu item and, if necessary, trigger display of a nested menu related to it on click.
-So we are going to project the content using <ng-content> tag again.
-Also we need to somehow tell our component to display nested submenu related to our menu item.
+This component needs to display the content of our sub-menu item and, if necessary, trigger display of a nested menu related to it on click.
+We are going to project the content using <ng-content> tag again.
+Also we need to tell the component to display nested submenu that is related to the menu item.
 We can do so using <ng-container> tag.
 This tag is going to act as a placeholder to the template we are going to inject into our MenuItemComponent.

 ```
 <button (click)="onClick()" class="button__container">